unjs/website/content/learn/articles/url-shortener-with-nitro-on-cloudflare-pages.md

 ### Redirect to the URL

-Finally, we need to create a route to handle the shorten URLs and redirect the user to the original URL.
+Finally, we need to create a route to handle the shortened URLs and redirect the user to the original URL.

 ```ts [server/routes/[id].get.ts]
 export default defineEventHandler(async (event) => {